 - Server errors (500-599)

-The 2xx range of codes generally means that the request was successfully received, understood and accepted, while the 3xx range of codes indicate that the client must take additional action to complete the specific request.
+The 2xx range of codes generally means that the request was successfully received, understood ,and accepted, while the 3xx range of codes indicates that the client must take additional action to complete the specific request.
 This is often used in URL redirection.

 The 5xx range of codes refers to server error codes that indicate the request was accepted, but that there was an error that prevented the server from fulfilling the request.

 Although there is a long list of HTTP error codes, you’ll likely only encounter about a dozen of them.
 But once you understand what they mean, you’ll know what needs to be done to fix them.

 We’ll take a closer look at the various HTTP response codes and what they mean.